CARY, N.C.--(BUSINESS WIRE)--

 Safe Harbor Statement

 Statements made by the Company in this letter relating to future plans, events, or financial condition or performance are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements can generally be identified by the use of words such as “expect,” “plan,” “anticipate,” “intend,” “outlook,” “guidance,” “believes,” “should,” “target,” “goal,” “forecast,” “will,” “may” or words of similar meaning.
 These forward-looking statements are based on the Company’s current plans and expectations and involve a number of risks and uncertainties that could cause actual results and events to vary materially from the results and events anticipated or implied by such forward-looking statements.
-Any number of factors could affect actual results and events, including, without limitation, the potential cost and management distraction attendant to the dissident group’s nomination of director nominees at the 2014 Annual Meeting of Stockholders, the ability of management to increase profitability as a result of technology enhancements, cost management efforts, new QSRs and store remodels, and new store openings and acquisitions.
+Any number of factors could affect actual results and events, including, without limitation, the potential cost and management distraction attendant to the dissident group’s nomination of director nominees at the 2014 Annual Meeting of Stockholders, the ability of management to increase profitability as a result of technology enhancements, cost management efforts and store remodels, and new store openings and acquisitions.
 These and other risk factors are discussed in the Company’s most recent Annual Report on Form 10-K and in its other filings with the U.S. Securities and Exchange Commission (the “SEC”), and should be considered carefully.
 Readers are cautioned not to place undue reliance on such forward looking statements.
-In addition, the forward-looking statements included in this letter are based on the Company’s estimates and plans as of March 5, 2014.
+In addition, the forward-looking statements included in this letter are based on the Company’s estimates and plans as of February 28, 2014.
 While the Company may elect to update these forward-looking statements at some point in the future, it specifically disclaims any obligation to do so.

 Important Additional Information